AXYS-Creative/essence/src/posts/books/the-art-of-intentional-living.md

 ---
-title: The Power of Less
+title: The Art of Intentional Living
-description: Uncover the essence of essentialism with "The Power of Less."
-This transformative guide delves into the art of simplifying your life, helping you to focus on what truly matters.
-Through engaging narratives and practical strategies, the book offers a roadmap to decluttering your mind, environment, and daily routines.
-Learn to prioritize your goals, eliminate distractions, and achieve a more meaningful and fulfilling life.
-"The Power of Less" is your companion to mastering the discipline of less for a richer, more intentional existence.
+description: In "The Art of Intentional Living," discover the transformative power of living with purpose and intention.
+This book is a comprehensive guide to aligning your daily actions with your deepest values and aspirations.
+Through a blend of inspiring stories, practical exercises, and insightful wisdom, you will learn how to eliminate the unnecessary and focus on what truly brings joy and fulfillment to your life.
 author: Maria Nieves, Ph.D
-date: 2022-03-24T02:43:11.390Z
+date: 2022-07-24T02:43:11.390Z
-img_list: /static/img/book-1-single.avif
+img_list: /static/img/book-3-single.avif
 img_list_description: One hard cover copy of The Power of Less
-img_full: /static/img/book-1-triple.png
+img_full: /static/img/book-3-triple.png
 img_full_description: Three hard cover copies of The Power of Less
-img_side: /static/img/book-1-double.png
+img_side: /static/img/book-3-double.png
 img_side_description: Two hard cover copies of The Power of Less
 author_portrait: /static/img/portrait-1.webp
 author_portrait_description: Maria Nieves, an elegant elderly lady